 Instead of focusing on the checklist of an ideal design process, the idea should be to focus only on the essentials.
 For instance, instead of having a high-fidelity design for every app page, begin simply by focusing broadly and then narrowing down to the details.
 This would mean creating style tiles or Sketching the designs before creating prototypes.

 Know the Importance of Communication:

 Finally, have a solid communication framework that goes past assumptions and always keeps everyone on the same page.
 Bad communication or a culture of forming assumptions can quickly derail budgets.
 For instance, the project manager might assume that a feature or design element is easy to implement and add it to the delivery pipeline.
 However, later on, he might realize that a substantial portion of the budget has been wasted.

 How To Balance Product Ideas & Development Constraints

 The vision for any app needs to be constantly calibrated against project constraints.
 That is the starting point while dealing with limited budgets.
-But this is also where most mistakes happen.
+But, even in 2022, this is also where most mistakes happen.